 The five main RA blocks represent different technical roles that exist in every big data system: “Data Provider”, “Data Consumer”, “Transformation Provider”, “Capabilities Provider”, and “System Orchestrator”.
 The two additional “Security & Privacy” and “Management” blocks are shown as the fabrics enclosing all sub-systems thus providing services and functionality to the rest of the system components in the areas specific to “big data”.

-Note that this RA allows to represent the stacking or chaining of big data systems, in a sense that a Data Consumer of one system could serve as a Data Provider to the next system down the stack or chain.
+Note that this RA supports the representation of stacking or chaining of big data systems, in a sense that a Data Consumer of one system could serve as a Data Provider to the next system down the stack or chain.

 The “DATA” arrows show the flow of data between the system’s main blocks.
 The data flows between the components either physically (a.k.a., by value) or by providing its location and the means to access it (a.k.a., by reference).
 The “SW” arrows show transfer of software tools for processing of big data in situ.
 The “Service Abstraction” blocks represent software programmable interfaces representing functional abstractions.
 Manual agreements (e.g., SLAs) and human interactions that may exist throughout the system are not shown in the RA.